 #2 - Don’t Throw Blame Around

-Another aspect you’ll learn about when taking a diploma in counselling is that throwing blame around solves nothing.
+Another aspect you’ll learn about when taking a course in counselling is that throwing blame around solves nothing.
 Blaming the person for being the source of the problem often doesn’t deal with the actual problem and is more likely to drive a bigger wedge between you and your partner.
-You can still talk about the reasons for issues occurring, but try to stay objective.
+You can still talk about why issues occur, but try to stay objective.

 #3 - Try Not to Conflate Different Arguments

-When couples engage in heated arguments, there can be a tendency to start including other rows that have bubbling under the surface.
-This is the last thing you want to happen, as the chances of resolving anything drop dramatically, so instead, try to harness understanding, patience and focus on the issue you’re trying to find answers to before discussing anything else.
+When couples engage in heated arguments, there can be a tendency to start including other rows that have bubbled under the surface.
+This is the last thing you want to happen, as the chances of resolving anything drop dramatically.
+Instead, try to harness understanding, and patience and focus on the issue you’re trying to find answers to before discussing anything else.

 #4 - Keep an Open Mind Throughout

-One of the important qualities a person needs to have to resolve relationship issues, according to counselling courses, his open-mindedness.
+According to counselling courses, one of the important qualities a person needs to have to resolve relationship issues is his open-mindedness.
 It can be easier said than done when you have a particular grievance, but having a closed mind will make it difficult to come to a compromise.
 This is dysfunction in action, so some rationalization needs to occur, with egos being parked temporarily.

 #5 - Avoid Binary Terms like ‘Always’ & ‘Never’

 When you say things like “you’re always lying!” or “you’ll never understand!”, you’re effectively raising an emotional wall.
 It may be invisible, but it’s still hard to get past it, so more convivial and friendly wording needs to be adopted.
-By avoiding binary terms like ‘never’ and ‘always’, you have a much better chance of finding common ground and reaching a compromise.
+By avoiding binary terms like ‘never’ and ‘always’, you can find common ground and reach a compromise.

 Flexible Counselling Courses: The Key to a Rewarding Career